kubernetes/community/README.md

 This is the starting point for joining and contributing to the Kubernetes community - improving docs, improving code, giving talks etc.

+To learn more about the project structure and organization, please refer to [Project Governance] information.

 ## Communicating

 The [communication](communication.md) page lists communication channels like chat,